mozilla-bteam/bmo/docs/en/rst/api/core/v1/group.rst

-If the user is not a member of the *creategroups* group, but they are in the "editusers" group or have bless privileges to the groups they require membership information for, the is_active, is_bug_group and user_regexp values are not supplied.
+If the user is not a member of the *creategroups* group, but they are in the "editusers" group or have bless privileges to the groups they require membership information for, the use_for_bugs, is_system and user_regexp values are not supplied.

 The return value will be an object containing group names as the keys; each